targetteal/o2-pt/rule-book.md

 # License Attributions

-_This work, Organization Organization Game Book, is a derivative of the [Holacracy Constitution](https://holacracy.com/constitution) by HolacracyOne, LLC, used under Creative Commons Attribution
+_This work, Organization Organization Rule Book, is a derivative of the [Holacracy Constitution](https://holacracy.com/constitution) by HolacracyOne, LLC, used under Creative Commons Attribution
 ShareAlike 4.0 International License.
-Organization Organization Game Book is licensed under the same conditions.
+Organization Organization Rule Book is licensed under the same conditions.
 [More information about the license can be found here](LICENSE.md)._